Migrant baby born at sea has better future in Europe, mother says

-RAGUSA, Italy (Reuters) - The mother who gave birth on a warship after the Italian navy rescued her from a migrant boat told Reuters on Monday her new daughter would have a better life in Europe, explaining why she risked the dangerous voyage.
+RAGUSA, Italy, May 11 (Reuters) - The mother who gave birth on a warship after the Italian navy rescued her from a migrant boat told Reuters on Monday her new daughter would have a better life in Europe, explaining why she risked the dangerous voyage.

 Francesca Marina, named after St. Francis and the Italian navy, was 3.37 kilos (7 pounds, 7 ounces) when she was delivered aboard the Bettica naval vessel in the Mediterranean a week ago.
 Once ashore, she suffered from seizures and was put in intensive care.